 As I mentioned before, length of stay in the sauna is a matter of comfort.
 As a caveat, if you have any outstanding medical issues you should first consult your physician about sauna use.

-If you would like to be a guest blogger on the LiveFit Blog, contact us!
+This guest blog was Submitted by: contact us!www.warmtimber.com.
+If you would like to be a guest blogger on the LiveFit Blog,